etc5523-2022/shiny--aphiaut/README.md

 This is a demo app for the ETC5523 Assessment 1.

 * The creator of this app is **Aphiaut Imuan**.
-* The data used for this assessment is behinding the story [The Economic Guide To Picking A College Major](https://fivethirtyeight.com/features/the-economic-guide-to-picking-a-college-major/).
+* The data used for this assessment is behind the story [The Economic Guide To Picking A College Major](https://fivethirtyeight.com/features/the-economic-guide-to-picking-a-college-major/).

-The goal of the app is in part explanatory (identify factors that affect what we see in a plot) and in part descriptive (describing the marginal or joint distribution of data).
+The goal of the app is to help young people and those seeking a college education in the United States and provide basic and easy-to-understand information with simple visualisations.

-The link to the app can be found at [https://ebsmonash.shinyapps.io/etc5523-assessment1-sample/](https://ebsmonash.shinyapps.io/etc5523-assessment1-sample/)
+The link to the app can be found at [https://q8ny8c-aphiaut-imuan.shinyapps.io/shiny--aphiaut/](https://q8ny8c-aphiaut-imuan.shinyapps.io/shiny--aphiaut/)